Holyoke station: Restoration of passenger service

 In order to shorten travel times on the Vermonter and add additional local service to serve the populated Connecticut River Valley, the Pan Am Railways Connecticut River Line was rebuilt with $73 million in federal money and $10 million in state funds.
 The Vermonter was rerouted to the line on December 29, 2014 with new station stops in Northampton and Greenfield.

 A stop at Holyoke was originally planned to open with Northampton and Greenfield but later delayed.
 The city considered reactivating the former station building, but instead decided that a site at Dwight Street a block west provided a better place for a modern station design.
 The new Depot Square Railroad Station, which cost approximately $3.2 million, includes a 400 foot-long high level platform, 170-foot-long canopy, and a waiting area and staircase facing Dwight Street.
 The station has a 25-space parking lot and loop for bus drop off and is fully handicapped accessible.
 The city first planned a one-car-length "mini-high" platform with a longer stretch of low platform, but changed to the longer high-level platform in 2014.
 The construction of the new station was funded by a $2 million MassWorks Infrastructure grant from the Commonwealth of Massachusetts.

 Construction for the station began in November 2014, and a formal groundbreaking was held on December 22, 2014, one week before the Vermonter was rerouted to the line.
 The station was then intended to open in April 2015, but construction took longer than expected.
 Depot Square Railroad Station opened on August 27, 2015.
-On August 30, 2019, Amtrak extended two daily New Haven–Springfield Shuttle round trips (branded as Valley Flyer) to Greenfield as a pilot program.
+On August 30, 2019, Amtrak extended two daily New Haven–Springfield Shuttle round trips (branded as the Valley Flyer) to Greenfield as a pilot program.